- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 This gave me a full accounting of the corrections the system made.

-This was one the best hands on tests with a grammar checking program I’ve ever had.
-I tip my hat to ProWritingAid for creating a special and thorough product which can be an asset to any writer.
+I tip my hat to ProWritingAid for creating a special and thorough product that can be an asset to any writer.

-For starters, it is limited in its language offerings, and there is no mobile app to speak of.
+For starters, the multilingual editing options were limited, and there is no mobile app to speak of.
 To top it all off, their plagiarism detection software was kinda a letdown.
+In fact, it seemed really inaccurate and there were a lot of mistakes that slipped through.

 1. Limited Free Plan